ofirdagan/smart-home-controllers/README.md

 # Smart Home Controllers
-Useful controllers for automating your smart home
+Ready to use, simple and useful controllers for automating your smart home

 ### Available Controllers: